flarum/.github/PULL_REQUEST_TEMPLATE.md

 **Screenshot**
 <!-- include an image of the most relevant user-facing change, if any -->

+**Necessity**

+- [ ] Has the problem that is being solved here been clearly explained?
+- [ ] If applicable, have various options for solving this problem been considered?
+- [ ] For core PRs, does this need to be in core, or could it be in an extension?
+- [ ] Are we willing to maintain this for years / potentially forever?

 **Confirmed**

 - [ ] Frontend changes: tested on a local Flarum installation.
 - [ ] Backend changes: tests are green (run `composer test`).
+- [ ] Core developer confirmed locally this works as intended.
+- [ ] Tests have been added, or are not appropriate here.

 **Required changes:**